Mackenzie Stroh is an art therapist who uses an integrative, holistic approach to connect with her clients.

 In-person in Brooklyn and Virtual

-Openings in Two Months
+Openings in January 2025

 Mackenzie believes in building a collaborative, compassionate relationship with her clients, focused on understanding each individual's unique strengths and needs.
 With curiosity, openness, and humor, she combines talk therapy and visual modalities to create a welcoming, non-judgmental space that encourages authentic self-expression – in whatever form that may take.
 Mackenzie's approach is holistic and integrative.
 She aims to gently help clients improve self-awareness, fostering more fulfilling relationships at home, at work, and with themselves.
 Mackenzie works best with individuals open to constructively exploring and shifting self-beliefs, relationship patterns, and personal habits to improve communication skills and establish deeper connections.
 With consistent support and empathy, she believes we can tap into innate strengths.